Logo

 Integrating CBT with Medical Treatments for Tinnitus

-When CBT is added to our integrative medicine management approach, we’re finding success rates that approach 90%.
+When CBT is added to our integrative medicine management approach, we're finding success rates of 85-90%.
 Our program is amplified by the use of prescription medications, nutraceuticals, and lifestyle interventions that address the migraine-like process that drives tinnitus loudness.
-The results is a truly progressive tinnitus management program optimized for accelerated results.

 Conclusion: CBT for Tinnitus Works!